JSON Standards

 Why Trailing Commas Break JSON

-The JSON Grammar
+Understanding the JSON Grammar

 object = begin-object [ member *( value-separator member ) ] end-object